GalliaAndre/LedPlate.github.io/README.md

 # LedPlate.github.io
 A simple flutter PWA for my bachelor's degree project.

+See it live on https://galliaandre.github.io/LedPlate.github.io/

 **First**: I coded the Flutter logic on Android Studio